 Expect iPaaS products with refined AI, machine learning and natural language processing capabilities as they continue to address increasingly complex integrations, expanding volumes of data, multi-cloud hosting and serverless deployments.
 Deeper ties between applications and overall business goals, such as unifying workflows and governing customer data, will further influence iPaaS providers' market strategies.

+Look for easier and more intuitive operation.
 As iPaaS uses focus more on business workflows and process automation, abilities such as one-click integrations, visual interfaces with drag-and-drop process linking and low-code functionality are all the more essential.
 That said, it is unclear whether businesses that invest heavily in the cloud will continue to rely on third-party iPaaS offerings or choose to lean toward native integration services.

 Meanwhile, as with any increasingly crowded and diverse marketplace, expect vendors to consolidate and also expand their portfolios.
 Salesforce bought Mulesoft in 2018, Boomi bought Unifi in 2020 -- while Boomi itself is spun out of Dell -- and in 2021, Jitterbit acquired eBridge Connections.
 Gartner has anticipated continued success for both larger iPaaS vendors -- such as Oracle, SAP, Microsoft and IBM -- and the aforementioned "born in the cloud" iPaaS providers, while vendors still attached to traditional integration approaches and ESB might struggle to keep up.
 In 2019, Gartner research predicted that up to two-thirds of iPaaS vendors might be merged or fail by 2023.
 While the pandemic has changed this timeline, vendor consolidation could cause disruption to iPaaS services as vendors struggle to be profitable.